 The 2019 Jury introduced this entry as a subset of a previous entry for 'PDF,' emphasizing the different threats faced by different types of PDF.
 PDF/A explicitly reduces dependencies and thus curtails preservation risks for certain types of content: PDFs of other types do not.
 PDF and PDF/A have sometimes been misunderstood as a generic solution to digital preservation requirements.
 In the Jury's eyes, it can only offer a preservation solution when embedded within a wider preservation infrastructure.

-The 2021 review agreed, noting a trend towards reduced risk as PDF continues to be a pretty stable format and there continue to be developments in tools and techniques (e.g., ability to convert PDF to PDFA to reduce dependencies).
+The 2021 Jury agreed, noting a trend towards reduced risk as PDF continues to be a relatively stable format and there continue to be developments in tools and techniques (e.g., ability to convert PDF to PDFA to reduce dependencies).
 The Endangered classification remains given the need for support and embedding in a preservation infrastructure.

 There is a lot of material produced and kept in PDF.
 Some of it is authoritative, in other words, the only available copy, while some of it is not.
-However, if it is the only copy and it is lost, it can have an impact on a lot of people text documents, spreadsheets, PowerPoints, emails, Computer Aided Design (CAD) drawings.
-Assessing the risk of this complex format may need to be separate from other PDFs.
-See also: Fanning, B (2017) Preserving with PDF/A (Second Edition), DPC Technology Watch Report 17-01 online at http://doi.org/10.7207/twr17-01.
+However, if it is the only copy and it is lost, it can have an impact on a lot of people